tintin10q/computational-linguistics-summary/Data/Morphemes.md

 ## Inflectional
 The inflectional affixes don't create new words in the dictionary.
 This means that they are removed by lemmatization.
 They tend to encode number, tense, aspect, gender, case.
 Inflectional affixes are fully productive.
 This means that with any (regular) verb, noun etc you can add these to indicate the meaning.
 You can always add +ed to a verb to indicate the past.
 You can always indicate more than one by adding an -s.
 One human multiple humans.

 So words of the same class can get the same inflectional affixes.
-These affixes are morphines.
+These affixes are morphine's.
 Irregular words can not.
 For instance one sheep and multiple sheep.

 ## Derivational
 The derivational affixes create new words in the dictionary.
 They do this by either changing the grammatical category of the word which changes the meaning of the word.
 Or by encoding things like negation, nominalization, reiteration ... which directly changes the meaning of the word.